AmolKobal/Contacts/README.md

 # Contacts
-`Contact Management System` - System maintains Contact and related information.
+Contacts is `Contact Management System` to maintains Contact and related information.

 Application has below functionality
 - Add New Contact